thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 Writing a compiler could consists of numerous steps.

 Therefore, a solution to allow compiler writers to
-- merely focus on only one step of the whole compilation,
+- merely focus on only one step of the whole compilation at one time,
 - keep away from awaring other dependent steps, and
 - able to composite the separate steps into a big one,